openstack-infra/system-config/doc/source/irc.rst

 =========

-Statusbot is used to distribute urgent information from the Infrastructure team to OpenStack channels.
+Statusbot is used to distribute urgent information from the Infrastructure team to OpenContrail channels.
 It updates the `Infrastructure Status wiki page
 <https://wiki.opencontrail.org/wiki/Infrastructure_Status>`_.
 It
 supports the following public message commands when issued by